Instant Pot Pork Butt (Pulled Pork)

 • Onion – Slice up a yellow onion or white onion to add loads of flavor to the dish.

-• Garlic – Fresh minced garlic adds so much more flavor than dried garlic powder!
-If you do not have fresh garlic cloves, a half teaspoon of garlic powder will work.
+• Freshly minced cloves of garlic add so much more flavor than dried garlic powder!
+If you do not have fresh garlic, substitute with 1/2 teaspoon of garlic powder or 1 teaspoon of store-bought minced garlic.

 • Oil – I recommend using a high smoke point oil to sear the roast, like avocado oil, canola, or olive oil.